-English Church Architecture -
+English Church Architecture.

-WILLINGHAM, St. Mary & All Saints (TL 405 705) (July 2008)
+WILLINGHAM, St. Mary & All Saints (TL 405 705),

-(Bedrock: Upper Jurassic, Ampthill Clay)
+(Bedrock: Upper Jurassic, Ampthill Clay Formation.)

 This is a large building retaining features representative of most periods even though much of the exterior has been heavily restored.
-The church consists of a chancel with an independently-gabled N. sacristy, an aisled nave with a S. porch two bays deep and a modern parish room attached by a corridor from the north, and a W. tower with a surmounting spire (shown left, from the southwest), and architecturally, it is probably most important for this last and for its early fourteenth century work, both here and elsewhere.
+The church consists of a chancel with an independently-gabled N. sacristy, an aisled nave with a S. porch two bays deep and a modern parish room attached by a corridor from the north, and a W. tower with a surmounting spire (illustrated left from the southwest), and architecturally, it is probably most important for this last and for its early fourteenth century work, both here and elsewhere.

 However, most important features at Willingham derive from the early fourteenth century and are Decorated in style.
 The chancel windows are two-light and renewed to the south while the E. window consists of fragments of cusped intersecting tracery pieced together by the restorers.
 Various suggestions have been put forward for the original purpose of the N. sacristy (by Pevsner, Fawcitt, and others), although this was a common position for the dwelling of an acolyte priest or hermit in the Middle Ages, as seen at Toddington in Central Bedfordshire and Gipping, Hessett and Hitcham in Suffolk.
 Its most remarkable feature is its steeply-pitched stone roof, supported within by three flat-chamfered stone ribs with open tracery above.
 The aisle windows are two-light to the north and three-light to the south, with renewed reticulated tracery.
 The W. tower is supported by angle buttresses and divided by a single string course immediately beneath the bell-stage.
 It is lit by a W. window with trefoil-cusped Y-tracery, a little trefoil-cusped lancet above, and two-light bell-openings with reticulated tracery, and rises to battlements and octagonal corner pinnacles of three stages, from which crocketed flying buttresses with open tracery beneath, spring across to a broach spire pierced by three tiers of gabled lucarnes in the cardinal faces - of two lights in the second tier and a single light in the first and third.
 The S. porch has two very large, renewed cinquefoil-cusped lancets on either side, set in the original blank arches internally, bearing one flat and one hollow chamfer separated by semi-octagonal shafts; the outer doorway carries a series of mouldings borne on semicircular responds with fillets, and there is a blank niche above and little pinnacles at the angles.

 Inside the nave, the six-bay aisle arcades are composed of double-flat-chamfered arches springing from piers formed of four semi-octagonal shafts.
 (See the S. arcade, left.)
 This looks like late - rather than early - fourteenth century work, but Alan Fawcitt records that the church was used for large-scale ordination services from 1340 onwards, so perhaps this is an example of an advanced form employed in parochial work at a relatively early date.
 The tower arch consists of two orders bearing wave mouldings, with semi-octagonal shafts supporting the inner order and the outer order, continuous down the jambs.
 The interior walls of the tower feature single blank arches to the north, south and west, with the last surrounding the W. window.
 The chancel arch is likewise of two orders, but the inner order now springs from corbels.
-A recessed sedilia in the chancel S. wall (right), is formed of three equal bays with trefoil-cusped arches and columns between, and this is immediately followed by a trefoil-cusped piscina to the east.
+A recessed sedilia in the chancel S. wall (shown at the foot of the page on the left), is formed of three equal bays with trefoil-cusped arches and columns between, and this is immediately followed by a trefoil-cusped piscina to the east.
 The E. window has a niche on either side, with crocketed ogee gables, containing statues of SS.
 Mary and Etheldreda, respectively left and right.